W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-quality-assurance.md

 ###### Some Key Considerations

-After collating exisiting research and conducting a UI audit, it was clear that the organisation could benefit greatly from having a set style guidelines.
+After collating existing research and conducting a UI audit, it was clear that the organisation could benefit greatly from having a set style guidelines.
 Before jumping in head-first I wanted to validate if there was real value in it.
 This is what I discovered:

 * There was no current design system but a plan to create one.
 * There were significant benefits that could be achieved through developing a reusable UI component library or ecosystem.
-* The organisation were admist a transformation and needed to be able to design with a common language and consistent aesthetic.
+* The organisation were amidst a transformation and needed to be able to design with a common language and consistent aesthetic.
 * There was a lot of duplication of work across delivery teams.

 #### What's the problem